smarthercules/Data-Analysis-for-Twitch-CDN/dataset/Introduction of the Data and Data Access.md

 In my research, I picked the data from 'United_States', 'United_Kingdom', 'France', 'Netherlands', and 'Germany', which have larger data sizes than those from other countries.

 ## Data Access
-1. Use SSH to connect to the server, "140.112.42.161".
+1. Use PuTTY to connect to the server, "nslab@140.112.42.161".
+2. cd to the folder, '~/Desktop/Cheng_test'
-2. Change the variable 'loc' in 'load_csv.py' to the data you want to choose. [note 1]
+3. Change the variable 'loc' in 'load_csv.py' to the data you want to choose. [note 1]
-3. Run 'load_csv.py'
+4. Run 'load_csv.py'
-4. The program, 'load_csv.py', will create the data file as, './dataset/{loc}.csv'.
+5. The program, 'load_csv.py', will create the data file as, './dataset/{loc}.csv'.
+6. Use SCP command, "scp nslab@140.112.42.161:~/Desktop/Cheng_test/dataset/{loc}.csv", to get the data from remote server to local.

 [note 1]
 The option of locations is shown below.